p2ppsr/babbage-sdk-ts/README.md

 Argument Details

 + **log**
-  + Optional time stamped log to extend
+  + Optional time stamped log to extend, or an object with a log property to update
 + **lineToAdd**
   + Content to add to line.